 Damage to one nerve group, such as the ulnar nerve, is called a mononeuropathy.
-Mononeuropathy means there is nerve damage to a single nerve.
+Mononeuropathy means there is damage to a single nerve.
 Both local and body-wide disorders may damage just one nerve.

 The usual causes of mononeuropathy are:

 - An illness in the whole body that damages a single nerve

 - Pressure on the nerve caused by swelling or injury of nearby body structures

 Ulnar neuropathy occurs when there is damage to the ulnar nerve, which travels down the arm.
 The ulnar nerve is near the surface of the body where it crosses the elbow.
 The damage destroys the nerve covering (myelin sheath) or part of the nerve (axon).
 This damage slows or prevents nerve signaling.

 Damage to the ulnar nerve can be caused by:

 Temporary pain and tingling of this nerve can occur if the elbow is hit, producing the experience of hitting the "funny bone" at the elbow.